 Think The Great Hall in Hogwarts; Diagon Alley and the shops interiors, The Dursleys house (interior) Dumbeldore’s Office and so on.
 So many of our favourite scenes were filmed on sets built in these studios.
 Thanks to the tour, they are still standing and are available for visits all year round.

-It’s not just sets that you can see, but costumes, props, VFX, creature effects and extended elements like the night bus, Hogwarts Express and more.
+It’s not just sets that you can see, but costumes, props, VFX, creature effects and extended elements like the knight bus, Hogwarts Express and more.

 There’s also a cafe, food that can be purchased halfway through the tour and an audio tour to listen to while you walk around as well.
 Some of the residential areas around the studio lot were also used during filming, such as the scene where Harry is picked up by the knight bus.